hachyderm/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

 moderation action(s) to take, if any.
 1. **We will trust, but verify.**<br />
-There is a saying that you need to believe someone when they tell you who they are, and there is also the reality that not all reports are filed in good faith and could be a mechanism for harassment or oppression of a targeted user and/or demographic.
-We balance the reality that some users and communities will file reports with the goal of stewarding safe spaces on Hachyderm and/or the fediverse, but will verify every time.
+There is a saying that you need to believe someone when they tell you who they are.
+Individuals and communities make use of the reporting feature to tell us about other individuals and/or communities who have announced who _they_ are in some way so we can take appropriate action.
+There is also the rare occasions where individuals will use the reporting feature(s) as a vector of harassment or oppression against a targeted user and/or demographic.
+We balance these two realities by trusting that reports are filed with good intention, but verifying every time.
 1. **We will hold Hachyderm users accountable for their actions.**<br />
 This is specific to the moderation context of when a reported user is a Hachydermian.
 When we communicate rule violation(s), we will